deepjavalibrary/djl-demo/spark/image-classification/README.md

 # DJL Spark Image Classification Example

 ## Introduction
-This folder contains a demo application built with Spark and DJL to run a group image classification task.
+This folder contains two demo application built with Spark and DJL to run a group image classification task.

+- ImageClassificationExample: The one that are ready to run for classification using ModelZoo
+- DataProcessExample: If you are new to DJL and would like to learn more on the processing logic.
+(PyTorch Engine only)

 ## Setup